 The County held a public hearing on March 21, 2017 to review the draft Annual Action Plan and review the proposed projects and programs to be included in the action plan based on anticipated funding levels.
-The County again held a public hearing on August 8, 2017 at the Board of Supervisors to take in additional comments before the Action Plan was adopted and submitted to HCD.
+The County again held a public hearing on August 8, 2017 at the Board of and comments: Those hearings were held on the following:

+Supervisors to take in additional comments before the Action Plan was adopted and submitted to HCD.

-Additionally, each participating city within the Urban County conducted individual public hearings at the local level to encourage participation and comments: Those hearings were held on the following:
+Addtionally, each participating city within the Urban County conducted individual public hearings at the local level to encourage participation